InternetMaximalism/intmax2-mining-cli/README.md

 - Memory: 12GB or more
 - CPU: 4 cores or more, with a clock speed of 2 GHz or higher
+- Storage: 10GB or more of free space

 ## Installation